mickeyshaughnessy/StarConflict/README.md

 ```

 The game objects are complete string representations of game states.
 These are
-stored in the server Redis with keys `'game:'+<_id>.
+stored in the server Redis with keys `'game:'+<_id>` and are passed to clients.
+Game states are instantiated into a game - a group of Card objects - when the
+game state is to be updated.
+The card objects are destroyed when the game state
+is finished updating.

-After each player action, the game state is updated on the server
+A player action on the client is first validated and then pushed to the server
-and pushed to the clients.
-Clients will re-render the game state
+to update.
+After the update the new game state is pushed to the clients.
-whenever it is pushed to them from the remote server or after a local
+Clients will re-render the game state whenever it is pushed to them from the
-player action.
+remote server or after a local player action.

 The entire Star Conflict platform consists of a single game server interacting with
 clients and updating game state according to rules.

 Command Line Client
 -------